Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The maximum ratio of overlapping between CDS and sRNA candidates.
 It only works if --detect_srna_in_cds is true.
 Default is 0.5
+      --search_poly_u SEARCH_POLY_U, -sp SEARCH_POLY_U
+                            The tolerance length for searching poly U tail of sRNA.
+If this value is assigned by 0, the 3'end of sRNA will not be extended by searching poly U tail.
+                            Default is 15.
+      --min_u_poly_u MIN_U_POLY_U, -np MIN_U_POLY_U
+                            The minimum number of U that poly U tail should contain.
+Default is 5.
+      --mutation_poly_u MUTATION_POLY_U, -mp MUTATION_POLY_U
+                            The minimum number of nts which are not U can be tolerated.
+Default is 2.
       --ignore_hypothetical_protein, -ih
                             For ignoring hypothetical proteins in the genome annotation file.
 Default is False.